 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
-Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-One of the ways that the Fund manages exposure to interest rate risk is by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio is maturing or coming close to maturity as necessary to provide the cash flow and liquidity needed for operations.
-The Fund monitors the interest rate risk inherent in its portfolio by measuring the weighted average maturity of its portfolio.
-The Fund has no specific limitations with respect to this metric.
-Additionally, the Fund intends to hold its fixed income investments to maturity.
-The Fund had \$2.1 million and \$3.8 million of corporate bonds subject to call options for the years ended June 30, 2012 and 2011, respectively.
+Generally the longer the maturity of an investment the greater the sensitivity of its fair value to changes in market interest rates.
+One of the ways that the Fund managed exposure to interest rate risk was by purchasing a combination of shorter term and longer term investments and by timing cash flows from maturities so that a portion of the portfolio was maturing or coming close to maturity as necessary to provide the cash flow and liquidity needed for operations.
+The Fund monitored the interest rate risk inherent in its portfolio by measuring the weighted average maturity of its portfolio.
+The Fund had no specific limitations with respect to this metric.
+Since the Fund intends to liquidate its fixed income investments by November 15, 2013, the Fund had limited exposure to interest rate risk as of June 30, 2013.
+The Fund had \$2.2 million and \$2.1 million of corporate bonds subject to call options for the years ended June 30, 2013 and 2012, respectively.

-20 12 201 1
+20 013 20 012

 Weighted Weighted

 Average Average

 Investment Fair Maturity Fair Maturity

 Туре Value (in years) Value (in years)

-(dolla ar amounts exp ressec d in thousands)
+(do llar amounts exp ressed in thousands 3)

-U.S. Agency Securities \$ 8,082 5.7 \$ 7,147 6.7
+U.S. Agency Securities \$ 6,654 4.6 \$ 8,082 5.7

-Corporate Debt 15,811 2.9 17,725 3.6
+Corporate Debt 14,343 2.2 15,811 2.9

-\$ 23,893 \$ 24,872
+\$ 20,997 \$ 23,893